isw-kudos/huddo-docs/docs/boards/dx/auth/websphere.md

 !!! note

-    This step is based on the [IBM documentation - Creating an OAuth service provider](https://www.ibm.com/docs/en/was/9.0.5?topic=services-creating-oauth-service-provider)
+    This step is based on the [IBM WebSphere documentation - Creating an OAuth service provider](https://www.ibm.com/docs/en/was/9.0.5?topic=services-creating-oauth-service-provider).

 1. Create the OAuth provider by using the wsadmin utility